Thora Hansson

-Thora Hansson (December 2, 1848 – September 11, 1917) was a Norwegian actress and theatre director.
+Thora Hansson (2 December 1848 – 11 September 1917) was a Norwegian actress and theatre director.

+Biography

-She made her stage début at Christiania Theater in 1871, and worked at this theatre until 1899.
+Hansson made her stage début at Christiania Theater in 1871, and worked at this theatre until 1899.
 Thora Hanssom was the first actress to portray Solveig in Henrik Ibsens play Peer Gynt when it premiered in 1876.
 She was the first manager of the theatre Trondhjems nationale Scene, from 1911 to 1913.
 From 1914 until her death in Stavanger at age of 69 in 1917, she was director of the theatre in Stavanger.